 The opioid epidemic is currently killing tens of thousands of people every year, and the majority of opioid-related fatalities are people under the age of 19.
 Some responsibility for the current crisis — which the U.S. Department of Health and Human Services declared a public health emergency as of 2017 — can be assigned to pharmaceutical companies and healthcare providers that have been prescribing opioids more freely since the 1990s.
-But there are other root causes contributing to the escalation of this crisis among young people, and that is where attention should be focused to prevent drugs from further dictating the health and lifespan of future generations.
+But other root causes are contributing to the escalation of this crisis among young people, and that is where attention should be focused to prevent drugs from further dictating the health and lifespan of future generations.

 Efforts to combat the opioid crisis have traditionally been concentrated on:

 - Addressing poor education and misinformation about opioids